 Registered Construction Inspectors, or RCIs, form the core of our membership

-- Applicants must have at least five years of on-the-job experience as a construction inspector.
+- Applicants must have at least five years of on-the-job experience in the construction field.

 - Those who pass our examination process are automatically granted one-year free membership in the ACIA, a $135 value.